otto-de/api-guidelines/guidelines/020_guidelines/030_http/1030_should-consider-to-design-post-and-patch-idempotent.md

 When using the secondary key pattern all subsequent retries should fail with status code `409 Conflict`.
 We suggest to avoid `200 OK` here unless you make sure, that the delivered resource is the original one implementing a well defined behavior.
 Using `204 No Content` without content would be a similar well-defined option.
 :::

-> [TODO] Consider defining an extension to the problem json returned for `409 Conflict`.
-The client needs to be able to attain the already created resource, if (re)-creating it resulted in a conflict.
-Another approach might be to answer with `204` and providing the `Location` of the existing resource.